xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/summary.png" style="width:70%;">
 </p>

 Then, why do Vision Transformers work that way?
-Our recent paper, ["Blurs Behaves Like Ensembles: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness (ICML 2022)"](https://arxiv.org/abs/2105.12639) ([code](https://github.com/xxxnell/spatial-smoothing)), show that a simple (non-trainable) 2 ✕ 2 box blur filter improves accuracy, uncertainty, and robustness simultaneously by ensembling spatially nearby feature maps of CNNs and flattening loss landscapes.
+Our recent paper, ["Blurs Behaves Like Ensembles: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness (ICML 2022)"](https://arxiv.org/abs/2105.12639) ([code](https://github.com/xxxnell/spatial-smoothing)), shows that a simple (non-trainable) 2 ✕ 2 box blur filter improves accuracy, uncertainty, and robustness simultaneously by *ensembling* spatially nearby feature maps of CNNs and flattening loss landscapes.
 MSA is not simply generalized Conv, but rather a generalized (trainable) blur filter that complements Conv.
 Please check it out!